-Floyd Mayweather Calls Conor McGregor A “Bi**h”– Will They Ever Really Fight?
+Floyd Mayweather Calls Conor McGregor A ‘B***h’ — Will They Ever Really Fight?

 This new taunt from Mayweather to McGregor, it’s easy to wonder why haven’t we seen the two men fight each other yet.
 Although it’s been a while since his fight, Mayweather not dismissed the possibility of the bout ever happening.

-In a recent interview with ESPN, Mayweather said it could happen but Conor McGregor has to “sign the paper.”
+In a recent interview with ESPN, Mayweather said it could happen, but Conor McGregor has to “sign the paper.”

-“If Conor McGregor really wants this fight to happen, stop blowing smoke up everybody’s a**” he said.
+“If Conor McGregor really wants this fight to happen, stop blowing smoke up everybody’s a**,” he said.
 “Sign the paper.
 Sign the paper.
 You said you were boss, so just sign the paper and let’s make it happen.”

-According to ESPN, Nevada State Athletic Commission chairman Anthony Marnell has sated they commission is aware of fight negotiations between both sides.
+According to ESPN, Nevada State Athletic Commission chairman Anthony Marnell has stated the commission is aware of fight negotiations between both sides.

-McGregor, 28, who has never boxed in a professional bought also successfully obtained boxing licence in California in December but has never boxed professionally.
+McGregor, 28, who has never boxed in a professional bought also successfully obtained boxing license in California in December, but has never boxed professionally.
 Mayweather, 40, has not fought since September 2015 and is retired from boxing.

 Conor McGregor’s return revealed https://t.co/ZeOETnefKD pic.twitter.com/X3kAYClbzH